amundsen-io/amundsen/MAINTAINING.md

 ## Architecture

-We have cover Amundsen's architecture in our [docs](https://lyft.github.io/amundsen/architecture/).
+We have covered Amundsen's architecture in our [docs](https://lyft.github.io/amundsen/architecture/).

 ## Documentation

 We use [mkdocs] for creating our documentation from Markdown files.
 This system is configured from the 'mkdocs.yml' file in the root of this repository.

-Currently, our docs are built and deployed manually, so we should first build and deploy them locally and verify it.
-Here are some basic steps:
+Currently, our docs are built and deployed automatically with a GitHub action, so we shouldn't need to do anything.

-1. Activate the virtualenv with `source venv/bin/activate`
-1. Install the requirements: `pip3 install -r requirements.txt`
-1. Install mkdocs with Homebrew (Mac only): `brew install mkdocs`
-1. Create the documentation with `mkdocs serve` navigate to them in localhost:8000.
-On mac OS, you may face ImportError and you may need to downgrade openssl by running `brew switch openssl 1.0.2r`
-1. Deploy our docs to the Github pages using `mkdocs gh-deploy`

 [mkdocs]: https://www.mkdocs.org/